awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.VPC.md

 ![\[AWS Database Migration Service replication instance\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-scenarioVPCPeer.png)

+To implement VPC peering, follow the instructions in [Work with VPC peering connections](https://docs.aws.amazon.com/vpc/latest/peering/working-with-vpc-peering.html) located in the *Amazon Virtual Private Cloud, VPC Peering* documentation\.
+Be sure the route table of one VPC contains the CIDR block of the other\.
+For example, if VPC A is using destination 10\.0\.0\.0/16 and VPC B is using destination172\.31\.0\.0, the route table of VPC A should contain 172\.31\.0\.0, and route table of VPC B must contain 10\.0\.0\.0/16\.
+For more detailed information, see [Update your route tables for VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html) in the *Amazon Virtual Private Cloud, VPC Peering* documentation\.

-The VPC security groups used in this configuration must allow ingress on the database port from the replication instance\.
+The VPC security groups used in this configuration must allow ingress on the database port from the replication instance, or it should allow ingress on the CIDR block for the VPC being peered\.

 ### Configuration for a network to a VPC using AWS Direct Connect or a VPN<a name="CHAP_ReplicationInstance.VPC.Configurations.ScenarioDirect"></a>